Skip to main content

 How does the SEO Score Checker work?

-When you enter a URL, the tool fetches the webpage HTML directly from the target server using your browser's fetch API.
+When you enter a URL, the Best Answer Hub SEO Score Checker fetches the webpage HTML directly from the target server using your browser's fetch API.
 It then parses the HTML and evaluates over 25 on-page and technical SEO factors.
 The audit checks meta tags, heading hierarchy, image accessibility, link structure, structured data, semantic HTML, and mobile readiness.
-Each factor is weighted by its importance to search rankings, and the tool calculates a composite score with prioritized recommendations.
+Each factor is weighted by its importance to search rankings, and a composite score is calculated with prioritized recommendations.

 What is on-page SEO?

 On-page SEO refers to optimizations you make directly on your webpages to help them rank higher in search results.
 It includes writing descriptive title tags and meta descriptions, using proper heading hierarchy (one H1 per page, followed by H2s and H3s), adding alt text to images, using clean URL structures, and including relevant keywords naturally in your content.
-This tool audits all of these factors and tells you exactly what is missing or needs improvement on each page you test.
+The Best Answer Hub SEO Score Checker audits all of these factors and tells you exactly what is missing or needs improvement on each page you test.

 What is technical SEO?